Fall Prevention in Houston Homes

 You’ve experienced a recent fall or near-fall

-Certain areas of your home feel less stable — especially in the bathroom, on stairs, or at entryways
+Parts of your home feel less stable — especially in the bathroom, on stairs, or at entryways

 You’re planning to remain in your home long-term and want to make thoughtful decisions early